 Our residential group care program provides a loving, nurturing environment for children who, often through no fault of their own, are in need of a more stable home, a family and the opportunity to just be children.

-Overseen by Christian house parents, our residential group care homes provide a positive family environment for boys and girls ages six to 18.
+Overseen by Christian house parents, our residential group care homes provide a positive family environment for girls ages eight to 17.

-Children in this program live on our beautiful 70-acre campus in the heart of Mount Dora in modern, well-equipped group homes such as the Thompson House and Lugar House.
+Girls in this program live on our beautiful 70-acre campus in the heart of Mount Dora in modern, well-equipped group homes such as the Thompson House.
 Each group-care house includes areas where students can study, play and relax in a secure and comfortable setting.

 The Mount Dora Children’s Home is fully accredited and licensed by the State of Florida to place and provide care for children.
 We are an active member of the Christian Child and Family Services Association.
 Since our founding in 1945, we have made life better for hundreds of children who need to see that caring and love do exist in a world that often seems unfair.